Best 5 Apps to Improve Team Productivity (& Why They Work)

 71% of senior managers feel that meetings could be more productive.
 And for good reason, too.

-Using meeting apps can save significant time, as with each passing hour in traditional meetings, the attention and interest of attendees tend to wane.
+Using meeting apps can save significant time, as each hour in traditional meetings tends to see attendees' attention and interest wane.

 Quantifying Time Wasted: